GitauHarrison/notes/flask_popover.md

 Flask-sqlalchemy extension takes the location of the database from `SQLALCHEMY_DATABASE_URI` environement variable.
 If this variable does not exist, I have provided a default database named `app.db` which will be located in the application's main directory.

-Every time we make changes to the database, we need to run some _migrations_ to effect the changes.
+Now we area ready to begin creating our application's database.
+Note that very time we make changes to the database, we need to run some _migrations_ to effect the changes.
+For example, if we decide that we want to add a new column to the `User` table to store the user's first name, we will need to create a new migration file.
+This new file will contain the new schema for the table.

 The `flask_migrate` extension helps us do this.
+Ensure that you have installed it in your virtual environment.

 ```python
 (venv) $ pip3 install flask-migrate
 ```
-For example, if we decide that we want to add a new column to the `User` table to store the user's first name, we will need to create a new migration file.
-This new file will contain the new schema for the table.

 The database is going to represented in the application by a database instance.
 This is done in `__init__.py` file.